 Get creative with nature by making wildflower seedballs to grow on your patch and help to save the bees!
 Packed with seeds and ready to plant, this activity is perfect for any Backyard Nature Guardian.

 Make sure the seeds you use are native to the UK and bee friendly.
-The seeds we used in our seedballs (given away in Iceland stores from Saturday 14th September) were poppy, cornflower and oxeye daisy.
 For a full list of bee friendly plants, check out this handy guide produced by RHS.

 Stuff you'll need:

 Wastepaper – old newspapers, tissue paper and recycled paper work well.
 Don’t use shiny paper (like the pizza menus you get through your door)